UnarineLeo/data-mining-project/README.md

-Data Mining Project
+Data Mining Project - Group 19
 ==============================

-_This documentation is aimed to help provide information that explains what Translation Improver is about._
+_This documentation is aimed to help provide information that explains what the project is about._

-Last updated: August 2023
+Last updated: November 2025

 ## Table of contents